veereshkatageri/doc-as-code/user_guide/source/user_guide/math_formulas.rst

 Math formulas
 +++++++++++++

-This page is intended to show how to use math formulas in doc as code.
+This page is intended to show how to use math formulas in doc-as-code.

 .. contents:: Table of contents
     :local: